envisioning/vocab/vocab/internal-representation.md

 ---
 category: ARCH, CORE
+generality:
+- 0.89
+- 0.875
+- 0.86
+- 0.845
+- 0.83
+- 0.815
+- 0.8
 slug: internal-representation
 summary: The way information or knowledge is structured and stored within an AI or computational system, enabling the system to process, reason, or make decisions based on that information.
 title: Internal Representation
 ---